ericdanan/counsel-projectile/README.md

 - change the index of the default action.

 See its docstring for details.

+The mechanism to customize action lists is slightly different for some commands that internally rely on built-in ivy commands and hence inherit these command's actions.
+For these commands, a variable `<command-extra-actions>` is defined:
+- `counsel-projectile-git-grep-extra-actions`
+- `counsel-projectile-ag-extra-actions`
+- `counsel-projectile-rg-extra-actions`
+- `counsel-projectile-org-capture-extra-actions`

+These variable have the same format as above without the initial index.
+You can also modify the built-in command's action through ivy's `ivy-set-actions` mechanism.
 ## Setting `counsel-projectile-org-capture` templates
 The project-specific capture templates for `counsel-projectile-org-capture` are read from the variable `counsel-projectile-org-capture-templates`.
 This variable has the same format as the variable `org-capture-templates`, except that in a template's name or target, the placeholders `${root}` and
 `${name}` can be used to stand for the current project root and